arcturo/library/coffeescript/chapters/01_syntax.md

     velocity = southern ?
 40

-If you're using a `null` check before calling a function, you can skip that by placing the existential operator right before the opening brackets.
+If you're using a `null` check before accessing a property, you can skip that by placing the existential operator right before the opening brackets.
 This is similar to Ruby's `try` method.

 <span class="csscript"></span>

     blackKnight.getLegs()?.kick()

+You can safely call a value in the same manner, checking function-ness beforehand.

+<span class="csscript"></span>

+    whiteKnight.guard? us